-The Peak District is a National Park in the midlands, and is definitely up there as one of my favourite places for walks and hikes in England.
+The Peak District is a National Park in the midlands, and is definitely up there as one of my favourite places for walks in England.
 Maybe even my favourite (after the South West Coast Path that is).

 Did you know, that the Peak District is part of the southern end of the Pennine Range of hills, which runs up to the North of England?
 It’s commonly known as the backbone of England.

 Are these walks in the Peak District easy to follow?

 For everyone of the walks in the Peak District on this list, I have written a full detailed hiking guide.
 Which includes logistics, an interactive map, tips, and a detailed description of the walking route with photos.
 I link to each one below.

 One thing that is great about the Peak District, is you can see so much beauty and reach some incredible places, without having to do a massive hike, which ultimately makes it more accessible….you can also do a massive hike if you want 😉

 These are all day hikes (as opposed to multi-day) and most of theme can be shortened, if you don’t fancy the long walk, which I describe in more detail in the guide for each one.